18F/handbook/_pages/how-we-work/research-guidelines.md

 > practically no right to privacy in connection with your work.
 Anything you say or do — in an email, a phone call, a private GitHub repo, a Slack direct message, etc — can be monitored, recorded, and turned into a Federal record.

 As researchers, however, we need to follow the principle of beneficence.
-So just following the legal guidelines on PII isn't enough if you are collecting information that you know might harm or embarrass your participants if it became generally known, _whether or not those participants are federal employees_.
+So just following the legal guidelines on PII isn't enough if you're collecting information that you know might harm or embarrass your participants if it became generally known, _whether or not those participants are federal employees_.
 Different agencies and organizations may have different levels of sensitivity and exposure concerns about types of personal information (identifying or not) you collect and how you use it.
 Attributing quotations with agency affiliation, for example, may be more sensitive than first name and photo.
 In those cases, the principle of beneficence demands that we think carefully about protecting participants before sharing working notes or finished reports, even if we have satisfied the law.

 ### Storing PII and sharing research data